 Think of layovers as free rides you can hitch to new places; try to book international travel with layovers that offer enough time to explore those places.
 Not only are they free rides to check out another destination, they’re also usually cheaper than direct flights.

-Typically, six hours is enough time to at least get through customs, leave the airport, grab a meal in the city’s center and head back to the airport to make it back through security and catch your connection without having to rush.
+Typically, six hours is enough time to at least get through customs.
+Then you could leave the airport.
+Grab a meal in the city’s center.
+Head back to the airport.
+And still make it through security and catch your connection without having to rush.

 Sometimes you don’t even need six hours, and sometimes you need far more than that.
-It’s helpful to look up the best commuting options from the airport to the center of the connection city and figure out just how much time you’ll need to give yourself ahead of your travels.
+It’s helpful to look up the best commuting options from the airport to the center of the connection city.
+Figure out just how much time you’ll need to give yourself ahead of your travels.

 If you can find an overnight layover and are not in a rush, those are almost always worth it!

 Skiplagged is a great website that also lets you maximize layovers—it exposes loopholes in airfare pricing to save you up to 80 percent on flights.
-Through Skiplagged, you can actually find and hop on the layover leg of trips, which major site aggregators wouldn’t offer you as individual flights.
-Be careful of doing it too often, however, because some airlines may pick up on the fact that you keep conveniently missing the other leg of your trips and may fine you for doing so.
+Through Skiplagged, you can actually find and hop on the layover leg of trips.
+Major site aggregators wouldn’t offer you these as individual flights.
+Be careful of doing it too often, however.
+Some airlines may pick up on the fact that you keep conveniently missing the other leg of your trips.
+And they may fine you for doing so.

 As you can see, you don’t need six digits in your bank account to traverse the globe.
 After-all, the richest people in the world aren’t those with money, but those with the experiences of a lifetime.